 Students hold leadership roles in each house.
 They work for the Office of Residential Education and Living (REAL) and are trained to develop residential programming, respond to roommate disagreements and help ensure the safety and security of all students.
-In all, we employ 18 Housefellows, 49 Floor Governors, and 6 Independent Living Coordinators for the 19 house communities on campus.
+In all, we employ 17 Housefellows, 42 Floor Governors, and 6 Independent Living Coordinators across the residential communities on campus.

 Housefellows are undergraduate residence hall directors.
-They are juniors or seniors selected in the spring semester to serve as a paid paraprofessionals.
-Housefellows are supervised by the Office of Residential Education and Living and report to one of three area coordinators.
+They are juniors or seniors selected in the spring semester to serve as paid paraprofessionals.
+Housefellows are supervised by the Office of Residential Education and Living and report to one of the Assistant Directors.
 They help create, in conjunction with their floor governors, the community development of their particular residence house.
 They attend weekly meetings, receive extensive training and work with a large group of other student leaders.
 Housefellows also have the unique role of leading the floor governors who also reside and work in the house.

 What Housefellows do